-The BFA, First Year Studies, is a common first year experience for both degrees.
+The BFA, First Year Studies, is required for both degrees.
 Required and elective courses are offered through the School of Communication Design, the School of Craft and Emerging Media, the School of Critical and Creative Studies and the School of Visual Art.